 - Carnegie Library Service Desk

-- Architecture Reading Room Service Desk (Slocum Hall)
+- King + King Architecture Library Service Desk (Slocum Hall)

 Note: In Bird Library, the aisle width between the stacks accommodates wheelchairs.
 This is not true for stack areas in Carnegie Library.

-In Bird Library only, users who need assistance may call or text the Helpline service from anywhere in the building and a staff member will go to the user's location to assist.
-Helpline is offered during the same hours as the service desks on the 1st floor of Bird.
+In Bird Library only, users who need additional assistance may call 315-443-4083 from anywhere in the building, and library staff will coordinate with you to arrange help.
+This phone number is offered during the same hours as the service desks on the 1st floor of Bird.

-- 1st floor of Bird Library, near the Waverly entrance, open 24/5 (same hours as floors LL-2).
+- 1st floor of Bird Library, near the Waverly entrance, is open when Bird Library is open.
 See the hours page for more building hours information.

 - Reservable "quiet rooms" in Bird Library for use by all students, including those working with readers or other assistants.
 See the study rooms page for locations and reservation information.